Stfsi/Stfsi/README.md

 ## Hi, I’m Stéphanie 👋

-I’m a statistics student focused on risk modeling, credit decisioning, and responsible use of predictive models in financial contexts.
+I’m a statistics graduate (May 2026) focused on risk modeling, credit decisioning, and responsible use of predictive models in financial contexts.

 ### Selected projects